rlannon/SINx86/doc/Hidden Pointer Types.md

 While strings are similar to `array<char>`, they are *not* identical in their behavior; `string` is a fully-fledged type while `array<char>` is a simple aggregate with markedly different behavior.
 The key difference is that automatic string types are still variable-length, while the same cannot be said of arrays.
 Arrays, unless marked as `dynamic`, are always of a fixed width which is known at compile time.
 Strings, on the other hand, are not, and always use dynamic (or `const`) memory.
 Although they may look identical in memory (4-byte length followed by characters), their behavior is different.

 Strings may be marked as `dynamic`, and although this does not change where the string is located in program memory, it *does* affect the lifetime of the object; typically, when an automatic string goes out of scope, the compiler automatically `free`s it, invalidating any pointers to that string.
-However, when a string is marked as `dynamic`, the compiler will *not* free it automatically, allowing it, or a pointer to it, to be passed to another scope.
+However, when a string is marked as `dynamic`, the compiler will *not* free it automatically, allowing a pointer to it to be passed out of scope.

-**NB:** While a dynamic string may be returned from a function and assign to a non-dynamic string, it will *not* be automatically freed because it is dynamic; the compiler will generate a warning when a function returning `dynamic string` assigns to a non-dynamic-qualified string.

 *A note about why* `string` *is a unique type:* The decision to add `string` to the language was done because of its ubiquity; since SIN's goal is to make the life of a programmer easier by reducing the use of confusing syntax and reducing manual memory management and pointer usage where possible, it makes more sense to have the `string` type rather than requiring programmers to create a `dynamic array<char>` and deal with the nightmares one might face in C (rather than, say, C++ or Python) every time they wish to utilize strings.
 While this may make the implementation of strings in the compiler a little more thorny, it reduces unnecessary difficulty when programming and so was deemed to belong in the language.
 Plus, it allows use of the concatenation operator (`+`) where `dynamic array<char>` would not.